 Not only does Restream’s browser-based Studio help you add customizations to your stream, but it also lets you broadcast your stream to multiple platforms at the same time.
 You can choose from Facebook, Twitter, LinkedIn, YouTube and more than 30 other platforms to stream to simultaneously.
 Once you have a Restream account, connecting it to your Facebook, Twitter and other profiles is simple:

 - From your Restream dashboard, click Add Destination.
 You’ll see a list of our supported services.
 Click the one you want to stream to, such as Facebook.

 - You can then choose automatic setup or manual setup to connect your channel to Restream, although we recommend automatic unless there’s a problem.
 You’ll be redirected to Facebook and must enter your account credentials.

 - Make sure you read through the permissions carefully, then click Allow.
 Your Facebook account is now connected to Restream!

 - Repeat the three previous steps for every channel you want to connect to Restream.

-Customization options will help take your Facebook Live broadcast to the next level.
+Customization options can help take your Facebook Live broadcast to the next level.
 Make your live stream professional and engaging, and stand out from the millions of other live streamers on Facebook.
 Restream Studio makes customizing your stream easy.
-Add stream graphics, titles, guests, and more in just a few clicks.
+Add stream graphics, titles, guests and more in just a few clicks.
 To make your next Facebook Live stream a success, broadcast with the all-in-one, browser-based Restream Studio.